cvan/rapidorapido/README.md

 Upon the first time anyone accesses this URL, the request will be proxied and its response is then cached (in redis) for 60 seconds (the TTL/`expire`).

-The responses for any subsequent requests (until 60 seconds has elapsed) will be retrieved from the cache and delievered immediately; asynchronously the cache is refreshed (if the content has changed) with that URL's response set to expire again in 60 seconds.
+The responses for any subsequent requests (until 60 seconds has elapsed) will be retrieved from the cache and delivered immediately; asynchronously the cache is refreshed (if the content has changed) with that URL's response set to expire again in 60 seconds.